Important Safety Information

 - Dysphagia.
 Use CAPLYTA with caution in patients at risk for aspiration.

-Drug Interactions: Avoid concomitant use with CYP3A4 inducers and moderate or strong CYP3A4 inhibitors.
+Drug Interactions: Avoid concomitant use with CYP3A4 inducers, moderate or strong CYP3A4 inhibitors and UGT inhibitors.

 Special Populations: Neonates exposed to antipsychotic drugs during the third trimester of pregnancy are at risk for extrapyramidal and/or withdrawal symptoms following delivery.
 Breastfeeding is not recommended.
 Avoid use in patients with moderate or severe hepatic impairment.